 Fungal infections, such as ringworm of the scalp (tinea capitis Scalp Ringworm (Tinea Capitis) Scalp ringworm is a dermatophyte (fungal) infection of the scalp.
 Symptoms of tinea capitis include a dry patch of scale, a patch of hair loss, or both on the scalp.
 Doctors base the diagnosis... read more )

-Physical stresses, such as a high fever, surgery, a major illness, sudden weight loss, or pregnancy (which can lead to a telogen effluvium)
+Physical stresses such as a high fever, surgery, a major illness, sudden weight loss, or pregnancy (all of which can lead to a telogen effluvium)

 Injury to the hair follicles has many causes including

 Trichotillomania Hair-Pulling Disorder (Trichotillomania) In hair-pulling disorder, people repeatedly pull their hair out, resulting in hair loss.
 People with hair-pulling disorder may feel tense or anxious just before they pull their hair out, and... read more (habitual pulling out of normal hair related to psychologic stresses)

 Traction alopecia (hair loss caused by continuous traction such as from braids, rollers, or ponytails)

 Pressure-induced hair loss (for example, after an operation where prolonged pressure on the scalp caused damage to hair follicles)